colmenarescoronal/portfolio/README.md

 # Portfolio
-This is an Angular project for developing my professional experience portfolio.
+This is an Angular project to develop my professional experience portfolio.